 Squatters are every landlord's worst nightmare.
-So how do you avoid them and how do you remove them if they're already in?
+So how do you avoid them and how do you remove them if they are already in?

-It's a landlord's worst case scenario come to life - you suddenly discover that you have squatters in your property.
-You've heard of squatters' rights and you imagine people who will be impossible to evict and who will squat in your property forever.
-But don't despair – it is possible to evict squatters and get your property back.
+It is a landlord's worst case scenario come to life - you suddenly discover that you have squatters in your property.
+You have heard of squatters' rights and you imagine people who will be impossible to evict and who will squat in your property forever.
+But don't despair - it is possible to evict squatters and get your property back.

 First, some definitions.
-If your tenant decides not to leave when he should – say after the expiration of a section 21 notice to quit at the end of a tenancy – they're not squatting, just a former tenant who won't leave.
+If your tenant decides not to leave when he should - for example, after the expiration of a section 21 notice to quit at the end of a tenancy - they are not squatting, just a former tenant who won't leave.

 Real squatters are people who have no right to be in your property.
 Possibly your tenant has let them in (people not on the tenancy agreement) or they simply let themselves in while the property was left empty, unoccupied and unsecured.
-Strictly speaking, these people are trespassers – and actually there is no legal definition of "squatter".
-But they're generally regarded as such.
+Strictly speaking, these people are trespassers, and actually there is no legal definition of "squatter".
+But they are generally regarded as such.
 And they can be tricky to remove.
 So how do you do it?

 Removing squatters: the DIY approach

-The good news is if a trespasser/squatter is in occupation you are allowed to use self-help measures (i.e. not involving going to the court) to get your property back.
+The good news is if a trespasser or squatter is in occupation, you are allowed to use self-help measures to get your property back.

 The only problem is you'll have to somehow get into the property and change the locks and secure it.
 Whilst you can legally do this, you cannot use violent entry if one of the squatter is actually in the property at the time and opposes you.